Skip to main content

 How to ship data science projects quickly

 Developing and deploying robust data science projects requires strong project management practices specific to data science.
 On a recent webinar, Brian Campbell discussed his best practices for managing data science projects effectively.
-Find out what the
+Find out what they are here.

 There are a lot of components to a data science project which require collaboration for successful deployment.
 With these connected parts, an agile approach is necessary for the development and deployment processes.
 This approach allows organizations to learn fast and iterate quickly.
 In a recent DataCamp webinar, Brian Campbell, Engineering Manager, Internal Engineering at Lucid Software, discusses the best practices for successfully deploying data science projects.